jakesboles/Boles_et-al_brain_immune_scRNAseq/README.md

 <sup><sup>1</sup> Analysis lead and contact (jake.boles@ufl.edu)</sup>

 ## Original single-cell RNA sequencing data:
 Our data can be accessed via the NCBI GEO ([GSE245309](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?&acc=GSE245309)).
+In this GEO submission, we have included the raw FASTQ files and the three output files from the [PIPseeker pipeline](https://www.fluentbio.com/products/pipseeker-software-for-data-analysis/) (version 2).
+The script `00_prep_project_and_read_data.R` will load these three output files for each sample and assemble them into `R` objects.

 ## Code:
-This project was run in R v4.2-4.3.
+This project was run in `R` (v4.2-4.3).
 This repository will load version-controlled packages using the `renv` package.
 Certain key analyses, including normalization and integration of data, were done through the University of Florida's HiPerGator 3.0 cluster with up to 24 CPUs and 185GB RAM.
 If you intend to run this analysis yourself, I would recommend loading this repository onto your institution's high-performance cluster.

 To get started, open a new R session and run:
 ```